-COVID-19 has significantly impacted the way care is delivered in the health care system.
-To ease reporting burden and allow financial support for the network, SFHP will be implementing the following for FY 2020-21:
+COVID-19 continues to have significant impacts in the health care delivery system.
+To ease reporting burden and allow financial support for the network, SFHP will be implementing the following for FY 2021-22:

-- Allow for the optional allocation of capitation withhold to Quality Improvement Projects (QIPs); funds to traditional PIP payments, 50% to Quality Improvement Projects.
+- Allow for the optional allocation of capitation withhold to Health Equity Quality Improvement Projects (QIPs); funds to traditional PIP payments, 50% to Quality Improvement Projects.

 The Practice Improvement Program (PIP) is San Francisco Health Plan’s pay-for-performance incentive program for Medi-Cal clinics and medical groups to achieve improvements in system and health outcomes.

 Aligned with the Quadruple Aim: